ethereum/pm/Merge/Meeting 04.md

 *  so here's the layout for Neptune all right proto, do you want to add something about Nocturne.

 **Proto**
-* Well, about Rainism in general maybe I think yeah that's like the next step.
-Let's start talking about this (https://youtu.be/uzjhLPtvTMQ?t=222)
+* Well, about Rayonism in general maybe I think yeah that's like the next step.
+Let's [start talking about this](https://youtu.be/uzjhLPtvTMQ?t=222)
 * So with reyanism, I think we should basically wrap up the hackathon kind of things and think of the merge more as this thing that we are going to work towards with production, and this basically means that we want to do the rebasewhich i'd like to call it if you're playing with git terminology we have altair and london first this is this missing functionality which has been developed in parallel,  but now it's time to try and like layer the merge work on top of these updates and then implement the new api

 **Proto**
-* That sounds like the rough plan, so the rough plan is to wrap up ryanism and then concentrate on Altair and London while client implementers are focusing on Altair and London.
+* That sounds like the rough plan, so the rough plan is to wrap up Rayonism and then concentrate on Altair and London while client implementers are focusing on Altair and London.
 * We will continue to do some spec and research work, such as determining the transition phase.
-We'll do some proof of concept research on top of the infrastructure we get from ryanism.
+We'll do some proof of concept research on top of the infrastructure we get from Rayonism.
 * Thanks a lot to Proto for doing trmendous amount work on it.
 * We'll be back after Alair, and London is almost finished.
 * We like spawn another merge testnet.
 Hopefully with the state sync with the new consensus API which is going to be discussed as well and specked out during this period of time a month or two, thats my understanding.
 I think this kind of plan makes a lot of sense.